 For FULL IRB reviews, submit original and 6 copies one month before approval is needed.
 The IRB may meet once per month from September through May.

-Please submit all applications to the Vice Chancellor for Academic Affairs.
+Please submit all applications to the Vice Chancellor for Academic Affairs and Provost.

-Special Deadline Information is contained on page 7 of the Investigator's Manual
+Special Deadline Information is contained in the Investigator's Manual